 1991 - Towards the end of the year, Ne Win summons Than Shwe, Khin Nyunt and the military commander of Rangoon and tells them to get rid of the increasingly erratic Saw Maung.

-1992 - In April Saw Maung falls.
+1992 - Saw Maung falls in April.
 Than Shwe takes his place, becoming chairman of SLORC, prime minister and military commander-in-chief.

 The reshuffle allows Than Shwe to consolidate his power.